By Dan Howdle | Friday, February 7th 2020

 If you're a Sky TV customer you get a big perk if you sign up to Sky Mobile: unlimited free calls and texts within the UK.
 And with each household able to register up to five SIMs, this can add up to an annual saving of a whopping £600 a year.
 Non-Sky customers can choose to pay-as-you-go or pay a monthly fee for the free UK calls.

 Sky TV customers also get Sky Go Extra – which normally costs £60 a year – for free, allowing them to watch content on up to four devices around the house.
-This perk is coming to Sky Q customers some time this year.

 Sky as a whole has a fantastic reputation for customer service.
 While Ofcom's latest consumer satisfaction figures don't cover Sky Mobile, most customers seem more than happy with the service they receive.
 And with Sky scoring top for satisfaction in the broadband, landline and pay TV categories, it's a fair bet that the company's mobile customers can expect the same great level of service too.